bereavement

 then with a strum of his bone-shaped harp

-the poodle-themed gates tremble and part
+the safety gates tremble and part

-Kevin clips a silver collar on Mum
+Kevin slips a harness on Mum

 and leads her into the Canine Kingdom

-basically all the clouds are fluffy white baskets
+and all the clouds are fluffy white baskets

-and all the bowls shaped like golden caskets
+and all the water bowls silver caskets

 and all the waiters Bichon Frise pups